seanthegeek/yaramail/docs/source/phishing.md

   $example_url = "https://example.com" ascii wide nocase

 condition:
+  /*
-  // The total number of URLs must match the number of example.com URls
+  The total number of URLs must match the number of example.com URls Require at least one URL for this rule, otherwise all email with no URLs would match*/

   #http > 0 and #http == #example
 }
 ```